metal3d/rethinkmodel/README.md

 easilly created, updated and get from [RethinkDB](https://www.rethinkdb.com).

-Rethink:Model make uses of [typing support](https://docs.python.org/3/library/typing.html) annotations - Pyton annotations describe the model fields.
+Rethink:Model make uses of [typing support](https://docs.python.org/3/library/typing.html) annotations - Python annotations describe the model fields.
 That's easy, you only have to import the standard `typing` module, and use any of `Optionnal`, `Type`, `List`, `Union`... types.

 ## It's simple as a pie